Dodge Challenger Insurance Rates

 | Wyoming | $1,154 | -$140 | -10.8% |

-Opting for high physical damage deductibles could save up to $390 a year, whereas increasing liability limits will cost you more.
-Moving from a 50/100 limit to a 250/500 limit will raise rates by up to $480 extra every year.
+Opting for high physical damage deductibles could save up to $390 annually, whereas increasing liability limits will cost you more.
+Moving from a 50/100 limit to a 250/500 limit will raise rates by up to $480 extra every 12 months.
 View Rates by Deductible or Liability Limit

-If you have a few points on your driving record or tend to cause accidents, you may be forking out at a minimum $1,500 to $2,200 in extra premium every year, depending on your age.
-Insurance for high-risk drivers can cost around 43% to 129% more than the average rate.
+If you have a few points on your driving record or tend to cause accidents, you may be forking out at a minimum $1,500 to $2,200 extra every year, depending on your age.
+Insurance for high-risk drivers can cost from 43% to 129% more than the average rate.
 View High Risk Driver Rates

 Insurance Rates by Trim Level and Model Year